vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_02_migrate_to_asc.md

 1. Switch to the Git Bash prompt and run the following commands to set the environment variables hosting your GitHub repository and GitHub credentials (replace the `<git_repository>`, `<git_username>`, and `<git_password>` placeholders with the URL of your GitHub repository, the name of your GitHub user account, and the newly generated PAT value, respectively).

-   > **Note**: The URL of the GitHub repository should be in the format `https://github.com/<your-github-username>/spring-petclinic-microservices-private.git`, where the `<your-github-username>` placeholder represents your GitHub user name).
+   > **Note**: The URL of the GitHub repository should be in the format `https://github.com/<your-github-username>/spring-petclinic-microservices-config.git`, where the `<your-github-username>` placeholder represents your GitHub user name.

    ```bash
    GIT_REPO=<git_repository>